All About Strong Wind Warnings for Boaters in Canada

 Boat safely with the National Boating Safety School

-Following weather forecasts for high wind warnings and knowing how to interpret them to act appropriately is necessary for safe boating.
-Whether you’re out on the water boating, docked, or adventuring out at sea, everyone has a responsibility to act in the event of any wind warning.
+Being aware of strong wind warnings and knowing how to respond appropriately is necessary for safe boating.
+Whether you’re out on the water or deciding whether to venture from the dock, every boater has a responsibility to act wisely in the event of a strong wind warning.